 What can I expect from Mfat if there's an incident while I'm travelling?

 Currently, those registered with SafeTravel receive an email if anything occurs that may have an effect on their trip, providing them with relevant information and consular contact details.

 Walker says a text-message service providing updates for travellers is due to be rolled out within the next two months.

-How MFAT can help ... and how it can't
+How Mfat can help ... and when it can't

 While New Zealanders can request consular assistance for a number of matters when travelling, they also need to take personal responsibility for their actions, says Walker.